isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Lawyer's Tongue.md

 <section>
   <h4>Growing:</h4>
-	<p>Lawyer’s Tongue does not need frequent fertilising.
-A balanced slow releasing fertiliser every few months would be sufficient for steady growth.
+	<p>Lawyer’s Tongue does not need frequent fertilising. <a href="/page-index/horticulture-techniques/fertilising/">A balanced slow releasing fertiliser</a> every few months would be sufficient for steady growth.
 Ensure that there is good airflow to dry out the soil before watering again.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>Lawyer’s Tongue can be grown from leaf cuttings or by dividing the offshoots.</p>
+	<p>Lawyer’s Tongue can be grown from<a href="/page-index/horticulture-techniques/propagating-by-cuttings/">leaf cuttings</a> or by <a href="/page-index/horticulture-techniques/propagating-by-division/">dividing the offshoots</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 	<p>This plant is largely resistant to most pests.</p>
-	<p>This plant is susceptible to root rot if grown in waterlogged soil.
+	<p>This plant is susceptible to <a href="/page-index/plant-problems/root-rot/">root rot</a> if grown in <a href="/page-index/plant-problems/waterlogging/">waterlogged soil</a>.
 To prevent rot, allow the plant to dry out between waterings and ensure that there is enough air circulation.</p>
-	<p>Mealy bugs may infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
+	<p><a href="/page-index/pests/mealy-bugs/">Mealy bugs</a> may infest the plant if it is sickly or overgrown.
+Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests. <a href="/page-index/horticulture-techniques/pruning/">Regularly prune</a> the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and <a href="/page-index/horticulture-techniques/nutrient-deficiencies/">nutrient deficiencies</a>.</p>
 	<br>
 </section>